This post may contain affiliate links. Please see our disclosure policy.

 • All purpose flour – I use Gold Medal or Bob’s Red Mill Organic.
 This could also be substituted with gluten free 1:1 baking flour.

-• Bananas – Because these are low sugar, it’s important that the bananas are on the sweeter side.
-Use bananas that are beginning to brown, or fully browned.
+• Bananas – Because these muffins are low sugar, it’s important that the bananas are on the sweeter side.
+Use ripe bananas that are beginning to brown, or fully browned.

-• Applesauce – I like to use no sugar added applesauce and it can be used in other muffin recipes as well.
+• Applesauce – I like to use no sugar added applesauce and it can be used in other recipes like these cinnamon oatmeal muffins as well.

 • Butter and olive oil – Butter can be substituted with your favorite butter substitute for dairy free, but I still recommend using both for the best flavor and texture.